smoxy/churchGroupHelper/README.md

 Currently, the bot's interface is in Italian, but transcription supports all languages available through [Whisper](https://github.com/openai/whisper).

-For summarization, which uses [Llama 3.2 3B](https://llamaimodel.com/3b/), eight languages are supported: English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.
+For summarization, which uses Ollama Cloud's `gpt-oss:20b` model, the AI can understand and respond in multiple languages based on your group's language settings.
+The summaries will be generated in the language configured for your group using the `/setlanguage` command.

-If you’d like to contribute translations or other enhancements, feel free to [reach out](mailto:churchBot@sf-paris.dev).
+If you'd like to contribute translations or other enhancements, feel free to [reach out](mailto:churchBot@sf-paris.dev).